-I mean… it could be because the Mandarin Oriental is right in the middle of D.C.’s museum district, but things just weren’t walkable like I was used to at home, where I could walk to the corner store in minutes and know I could eat at two in the morning without needing to remortgage my house in the process.
+I mean… it could be because the Mandarin Oriental is right in the middle of D.C.’s museum district.
+Still, things just weren’t walkable like they were back home, where I could walk to the corner store in minutes and know I could eat at two in the morning without needing to remortgage my house in the process.

 Though, the burger I ordered by room service was delicious—it just cost a whole lot more than I would’ve liked.

 4) Also, tempting as it is, please don’t hoard your five-star hotel toiletries unless you feel like paying five-star customer BAGGAGE FEES.